How to Succeed in Lab

 BY YALE HUANG

-The hardest change a chemistry student will ever navigate is the departure from the paper cut-inducing comfort zone of their textbooks and the crash landing into their first lab class, where the danger of destroying thousands of dollars worth of equipment looms with every stray elbow.
-Diagrams, practice problems, and lab manuals are one thing.
-Rushing to finish an experiment, realizing that you’ve butchered the entire process, and scrambling to scavenge the project with just ten minutes left on the clock is another.
-Add in the fact that the COVID pandemic forced many introductory labs to go online and left students to fend for themselves as they trickled into higher level courses, and you have yourself the perfect recipe for a stressful and anxiety-ridden time, especially for those new to the in-person lab experience.
+The hardest change a chemistry student will ever navigate is the departure from the comfort zone of their textbooks as they crash land into their first lab class, where the danger of destroying thousands of dollars worth of equipment looms with every stray elbow.
+Diagrams, practice problems, and lab manuals are one thing; rushing to finish an experiment, realizing that you’ve butchered the entire process, and scrambling to scavenge the project with just ten minutes left on the clock is another.
+Add in the fact that the COVID pandemic forced many introductory labs to go online, leaving students to fend for themselves as they trickle into higher level courses, and you have the perfect recipe for stress and anxiety, especially for those new to the in-person lab experience.

 If you’re worried about the transition from theoretical chemistry to practical chemistry, you’re not alone!
 My first days in the lab were nothing short of disastrous, and it was only through the help of my TA and classmates that I emerged with a more thorough understanding of organic chemistry.